t3kit/t3kit/README.md

 ### Verify the installation

-_*Note: Ddev uses a different approach with a dedicated proxy layer.
-Use `ddev describe` to get the details._
 * Open in browser: `localhost:8888` or `0.0.0.0:8888`

 _*Note: **ddev** uses a different approach with a dedicated proxy layer.
 Use `ddev describe` to get the details._